 Al-Cu solution treated and artificially aged extruded bar (e.g. L168 2014 A - T6510, DTD 5124 Al-Zn, 7075-T6)

 With the exception of curve 3, the data in Figure 9-16 is applicable to loadings that are either longitudinal or transverse to the grain (or final direction of rolling).
-There is also some limited evidence that curve 1 could be applicable to naturally aged extruded bar loaded in the transverse direction.
+There is also some limited evidence that curve 1 can be applicable to naturally aged extruded bar loaded in the transverse direction.